Give yourself the freedom of choice.

 But today’s different.
-During my drive in, the traffic was heavy, stores we’re lit up, and parking lots we’re already filling up quickly.
+During my drive in, the traffic was heavy, stores were lit up, and parking lots were already filling up quickly.

-Today is boxing day, and my peaceful morning coffee might be a tad noisier than usual.
+Today is Boxing Day, and my peaceful morning coffee might be a tad noisier than usual.

-We’ve all witnessed that one, irate customer arguing with the cashier over a few bucks, a incorrectly marked tag, a misplaced item, damaged box, you name it.
+We’ve all witnessed that one irate customer arguing with the cashier over a few bucks, an incorrectly marked tag, a misplaced item, damaged box, you name it.
 The employee, in their typical minimum wage manner, tries to remain calm and not let it bug them while simultaneously rolling their eyes, but it’s clear the customer is getting more and more upset, and it all goes downhill from there.

 Personally, I have a deep distaste for arguing and complaining.
 Because I don’t like confrontation?
 Not at all.
-I just don’t allow myself to be “that guy”.
+I just don’t allow myself to be “that guy.”

-You know that guy… He honks at the slightest driving boo-boo, he complains that his burger has onions, he yells at his neighbor for shoveling snow on “his side”, he spends his days yelling at the neighbors kids for cutting across his lawn, he demands justice if a product was priced wrong, he complains if his coffee drips, and please don’t ever let his mashed potatoes touch his cream corn.
+You know that guy… He honks at the slightest driving boo-boo, he complains that his burger has onions, he yells at his neighbor for shoveling snow on “his side,” he spends his days yelling at the neighbors kids for cutting across his lawn, he demands justice if a product was priced wrong, he complains if his coffee drips, and please don’t ever let his mashed potatoes touch his creamed corn.

-Sure, some of those may be just silly, and some may be “his right”.
-I mean, if I don’t want onions, and ask for no-onions, I shouldn’t get onions, right?
+Sure, some of those may be just silly, and some may be “his right.”
+I mean, if I don’t want onions, and ask for no onions, I shouldn’t get onions, right?

 Yes, but unless you’re allergic, if there’s onions, just take them off.

 It all boils down to your ability to master your state.

 You see, it’s not that there’s anything inherently wrong with letting someone know you disagree with them, we all have that right and freedom, that’s what makes life amazing.